Roosevelt County, New Mexico

 Survey Area NM041 New Mexico

 The dominant drainage class is Well drained and the dominant hydrologic group is B (moderate infiltration).
+The most common soil order is Aridisols — dry-climate soils with limited organic matter and often calcium carbonate accumulation.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Roosevelt County, New Mexico.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic